Toll Group: IPEC

 The Interstate Parcel Express Company (IPEC) was established in January 1954 and operated two Peugeot utility vehicles on express parcel services from Adelaide to Melbourne.
+It was later taken over by university friends Greg Farrell (of the Federal Group) and Gordon Barton.
 By 1968 it was operating in all Australian capital cities.

 In 1963, IPEC commenced operating interstate air freight services from Melbourne to Launceston service commencing with Douglas DC-3s chartered from Brain & Brown operating three services per night.In 1966 IPEC began operating another interstate air freight service between Brisbane and Cowra that contravened the Two Airlines Policy using a chartered Air Express Holdings Bristol Freighter, where it connected with trucks to Melbourne.
 IPEC had already purchased a Douglas DC-4 in England, however the federal government would not allow it into Australia.
 The Cowra service ceased in 1967.